In the previous task, we used numbers to represent various products in a dairy production facility:

 First things first: we did not use the product numbers completely consistently.
 You may want to change the first “milk tank” to use product 3 (skimmed milk) instead of 1 (raw milk) now.

-Open the properties of any of your flow objects, and click the table button next to the Product field.
+In the properties of any of your flow objects, find the Product field and click the table button next to the Product field.

-Depending on the original product number, the table will be pre-filled with one to four products.
+Depending on the original product number, the table will be pre-filled with several products.
 If necessary, add more products to the table using the Add button at the top left () and name them according to the table above.

 |7||Chocolate milk light|